 1. Schedule an appointment for a personal tour.
-We will also be hosting our Admission Open House on Sunday, Nov.
-12, from 1-4 p.m., as well as several Information Sessions and other opportunities for you to visit our school throughout the school year.
+We will also be hosting our Spring Admission Open House on Wednesday, March 14 from 8:30-10:30 a.m., as well as several Information Sessions and other opportunities for you to visit our school throughout the school year.
 For dates and registration, click here.

 2. Complete and submit the application online, along with the $40 application fee.
 (Fee is waived for siblings of current students and children of alumni.)

-For questions or to schedule testing, please call the Admission Office at 302-239-0332 or email Carol Bergner, Admission Coordinator.
+For questions or to schedule a tour, a class visit or testing, please call the Admission Office at 302-239-0332 or email Donna Sentman, Admission Coordinator.

 For information on the admission process for international students, click here.

 Since its founding in 1978, Independence has upheld its mission of inspiring young learners with an exceptional education that is strong in academic areas, as well as the arts, world languages and athletics.
 Ultimately, our goal as a school is to always seek the best fit for your child, for your family and for our school community.
 Over the years, we have found that by conducting developmentally appropriate assessments with applicants, we can learn more about the child as a student.
 The more information we have, the better prepared we are to serve your child within our curriculum and learning environment.
 All assessments are completed in a warm, welcoming manner for the students, who are encouraged to try their best and have fun.
 Outside factors, such as whether or not English is spoken in the home, are taken into consideration in the process.

 - EARLY CHILDHOOD I (age 3/preschool) & II (age 4/pre-K)

 - Second-Fourth Grade